Fishing Big Lake Arizona is fantastic for hooking trout! And then cooking them up over your campfire. Does that sound like a plan?

 Many anglers have fantastic results fishing for trout at Big Lake.
 They have tips.4

-Early Season - More shallow spots at the shoreline is the best bet.
+Early Season – More shallow spots at the shoreline are the best bet.
 Trout like those areas scouting out minnows & crayfish that survived the winter.

 Later in the Season – When it’s warming up, go out farther for deeper water.
 They’re also typically attracted to red-coloring in lures & flies.